pypa/cibuildwheel/docs/options.md

 - macOS: `x86_64` `arm64` `universal2`
 - Windows: `AMD64` `x86`
 - `auto`: The default archs for your machine - see the table below.
-    - `auto64`: Just the 64-bit auto archs (will result in an empty set on a 32-bit runner)
+    - `auto64`: Just the 64-bit auto archs
-    - `auto32`: Just the 32-bit auto archs (will result in an empty set on macOS)
+    - `auto32`: Just the 32-bit auto archs
 - `native`: the native arch of the build machine - Matches [`platform.machine()`](https://docs.python.org/3/library/platform.html#platform.machine).
 - `all` : expands to all the architectures supported on this OS.
 You may want to use [CIBW_BUILD](#build-skip) with this option to target specific